mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 $$\frac{\partial L}{\partial a^{[1]}} = (W^{[2]})^T \cdot \frac{\partial L}{\partial z^{[2]}}$$

-This is where we see the chain rule in action—the gradient from the output layer is propagated backward through the weight matrix.
+This is where we see the chain rule in action, wherethe gradient from the output layer is propagated backward through the weight matrix.

 #### Step 4: Gradient Through ReLU